 Child Custody After Divorce

 Divorce can be one of the most difficult times in one’s life.
-It is made even more difficult when children are involved and have to bear an a portion of the burden and baggage it brings.
+It is made even more difficult when children are involved and have to bear a portion of the burden and baggage it brings.
 In troubling times, Integrity Law is here to make sure things go in the right direction to meet your needs.
 Our experienced attorneys will fight to make sure we achieve the best outcome possible for both your children and yourself.
 We care deeply about the children of our community and want to make sure they grow up in the best environment possible.

 Oftentimes, custody can be contentious between the two parties.
 However, at Integrity Law, we can strive for a result that is in the best interest of the child(ren).
-Florida law places a significant emphasis on sharing the responsibility of taking care a child’s needs after divorce.
+Florida law places a significant emphasis on sharing the responsibility of taking care of a child’s needs after divorce.
 Our experienced legal team has practiced and been successful in the Florida system and can ensure you the best possible legal representation.

 If you have any questions about custody proceedings or need a consultation, please contact us at (904)-224-2100.